Azure/aml-real-time-ai/README.md

 # Microsoft Azure Machine Learning Hardware Accelerated Models Powered by Project Brainwave

-Easily create and train a model using ResNet 50 as a featurizer for deployment on Azure for ultra-low latency inferencing.
+Easily create and train a model using various deep neural networks (DNNs) as a featurizer for deployment on Azure for ultra-low latency inferencing.

 ## How to get access

 Azure ML Hardware Accelerated Models is currently in preview.
+You must apply for quota by following the instructions below.

-### Step 1: Create an Azure ML Model Management Account
+### Step 1: Create an Azure ML workspace

-Go to the [Azure Portal](https://aka.ms/aml-create-mma) and create an Azure ML Model Management Account (MMA).
-[Learn how to create a MMA](docs/README.md#create-azure-ml-model-management-account).
-If you already have an existing S1, S2, or S3 account in the East US 2 location, you may skip this step.
-The DevTest tier is not supported.
+Follow the instructions in the 00.configuration.ipynb notebook in the [Azure ML MachineLearningNotebooks](https://aka.ms/aml-notebooks) repo.

+You will create an Azure Machine Learning workspace, which is required for the next step.

-**Note:** Only accounts in the **East US 2** region are currently supported.
+**Note:** Only workspaces in the **East US 2** region are currently supported.

 ### Step 2: Fill out the request form

 [Request quota](https://aka.ms/aml-real-time-ai-request) by submitting the form.

-You will need the name of your MMA from Step 1 ([learn how to get the MMA name](docs/README.md#get-mma-information)).
+You will need information from your workspace created in Step 1 ([learn how to get workspace information](docs/README.md)).

 You will receive an email if your quota request has been successful.

-### Step 3: Set up environment

-Follow [these instructions](docs/README.md#set-up-environment) to set up your environment.

-### Step 4: Deploy your service
+### Step 3: Deploy your service

-Check out the sample notebooks [here](notebooks/resnet50).
-You can easily deploy a ResNet 50 classifier by running the [Quickstart notebook](notebooks/resnet50/00_QuickStart.ipynb).
+Check out the sample notebooks [here](https://aka.ms/aml-notebooks) under project-brainwave.

 ## Support
 Read the [docs](docs) or visit the [forum](https://aka.ms/aml-forum).